kerwin612/teleport/rfd/0136-modern-signature-algorithms.md

 * JWT public and private key

-Each CA key may be a software key stored in the Teleport backend, an HSM key held in an HSM connected to a local Auth server via a PKCS#11 interface, or a KMS key held in GCP KMS.
+Each CA key may be a software key stored in the Teleport backend, an HSM key held in an HSM connected to an Auth server via a PKCS#11 interface, or a KMS key held in GCP KMS.
 In the future we will likely support more KMS services.

 Teleport currently has these CAs: